KhadijaMehmood05/second-brain-ai/README.md

 * **15 tests passed**
 * **0 tests failed**

-### Test Coverage
+## Test Coverage

-Coverage is generated using Vitest's V8 coverage provider.
+Coverage can be generated using:

 ```bash
 npm test -- --coverage